Majors in Sociology - 33 credits

 SOC303 Sociological Theory (3)

-Each major candidate is expected to complete, by advisement, 6 additional courses in sociology.
-A student also may apply to the major a total of 3 independent study credits.
+Students are required to complete, by advisement, six (6) Sociology (SOC) electives.
+A student also may apply to the major a total of six (6) independent study credits.

-Sociology Concentration in Human Services - 59-60 credits
+Sociology Major with a Concentration in Human Services (60 credits)

-The Concentration in Human Services is a comprehensive educational program that prepares students to work in human services.
-Graduates work with children, youth and adults who are disadvantaged and/or have special needs.
-They work in, e.g., children’s homes, criminal justice agencies, runaway and domestic violence shelters, day treatment centers, and community residences.
-Graduates can also work in preventative settings.
-Many graduates have gone on to graduate schools in fields such as social work, special education and guidance counseling.
+The Concentration in Human Services (CHS) is a comprehensive educational program that prepares students to work in human services.
+Graduates work with children, youth and adults who are disadvantaged or have special needs.
+They work in, for example, children’s homes, criminal justice agencies, runaway and domestic violence shelters, nursing homes, day treatment centers, and community-based residences.
+Graduates also work in social justice and preventative settings and have gone on to graduate programs in fields such as social work, school and mental health counseling, law, special education, criminal justice, and international human rights.
 Some of the main features of the Concentration in Human Services are three supervised field education internships, staying together as a group throughout the educational process, and an emphasis on arts and recreation.

 SOC100 Introduction to Sociology (3)